 Another method of using mentor sentences is for students to find sentences that hold meaning for them.
 One way to organize this is to ask students to supply a sentence in a digital form as an exit ticket.
 Then, assemble those sentences to start the next day’s discussion.
 I have also handed students a note card as they enter class with instructions to find a quote from literature, a speech, or a television show that contains an adjective.
 Not only will you be reviewing grammar, but you will also be building relationships.

 The more students engage with their language in a variety of ways, the more willing they are to learn more.
 Soon you’ll have mentor sentence examples for every type of adjective, and you will be proud of your lesson plan for adjectives.

 Once we engage students with adjectives and provide multiple opportunities to interact with them, we will have successful adjective lesson plans.
 You can add one of these activities to creative writing or literary analysis lessons too.

-If you are teaching the eight parts of speech, you might be interested in more parts of speech activities such as verbs, adverbs, and prepositions.
+If you are teaching the eight parts of speech, you might be interested in more parts of speech activities in my blog posts: verbs, adverbs, and prepositions.
 As always, I’ve provided grammar activities that go beyond the grammar worksheet.

 Do you need more examples of mentor sentences for adjectives, adjective worksheets for high school, activities about adjectives, and another adjectives lesson plan?
 Check out my Facebook group, Grammar Gurus.
 Teachers have deep conversations about a lesson plan for adjectives and activities about adjectives.